 I tried to do the right thing and go to college and get a degree, but school just wasn’t my thing.
-Instead, I started working full time and making money.
-This led me to want to party every weekend to spend that money.
+Instead, I started working full-time and making money.
+This led me to wasting money on stupid things every weekend.

 It probably didn’t help that some of my friends were attending UNLV and I would visit them at least twice a month.
-My world turned into working just to party and have a good time.
+My world turned into working just to be irresponsible.

-My partying life led me to be in places I didn’t even know I went to.
+My irresponsible life led me to be in places I didn’t even know I went to.
 None of this scared me.
-I continued with my partying lifestyle.
+I continued with my bad lifestyle.
 I got a job on the Vans Warped Tour with a friend of mine so we could get away and be free.

 We made a lot of money for 3 weeks of work.
-We took our money to Las Vegas and blew it all on a weekend that I can hardly remember.
+We took our money to Las Vegas and blew it all on a weekend.
 The only thing I have to show for it is a $200 lighter that I bought.

 After that weekend I got a full-time job at a warehouse stocking shelves and running errands for the owner.
 The owner was my future wife’s aunt.
 Once I landed this job I got an apartment and continued to party every weekend.
 This was my routine for a few years until something horrible happened.